mattermost/mattermost-handbook/contributors/contributors/community.md

 #### [Documentation Contributors](https://docs.mattermost.com/process/community-overview.html#contents)

-Documentation Contributors update, edit and create new documentation, help text, training and other materials to help the community get the most out of Mattermost software.
+Documentation Contributors update, edit, and create new documentation, help text, training, and other materials to help the community get the most out of Mattermost software.
 Core documentation is found at [https://docs.mattermost.com](https://docs.mattermost.com/) and contributions can be made via the open source repository at [https://github.com/mattermost/docs/](https://github.com/mattermost/docs/).

 Community Coordinator: Jason Blais and Justine Geffen